unstable-zeros/robust-mpc-sls/README.md

 # robust-mpc-sls
 Code needed to reproduce the examples in

-H. Wang, S. Chen, M. Morari, V. Preciado, and N. Matni, [Robust Model Predictive Control via System Level Synthesis](https://arxiv.org/pdf/1911.06842.pdf)
+S. Chen*, H.Wang*, M. Morari, V. Preciado, and N. Matni, [Robust Closed-loop Model Predictive Control via System Level Synthesis](https://arxiv.org/pdf/1911.06842.pdf)

-will be posted here shortly.
+SLSDesign.m implements robust SLS MPC, tube MPC and dynamic programming approaches in the paper.
+CoarseSLSDesign.m implements coarse SLS MPC.

+Use the codes in the folder Double_integrator_example to regenerate the results in the paper.